 “It is a very brave thing for a child to take the first step of contacting the service.
 We are conscious that they might be talking about something for the very first time.
 It is a privilege to be there for them, to support and empower them.

 “It is important that Childline is always here for children, but of course it is the public who make this possible.
 I’ve enjoyed getting involved in the fundraising side of things over the last few years and have had some great fun.

 “We’ve done car washes, quizzes, Christmas wrapping and then we raised €10,000 for the service a couple of years ago through our sky dive in Kilkenny.
 That was a day I’ll never forget!

 “A walking challenge on St. Patrick’s Day is the next challenge we’ll face as a group.
 Whatever happens, we’re determined to help make sure no child has to face their challenges alone in this exceptional year.”

 The Childline service is made possible with thanks to the dedication of volunteers across Ireland like Dee.
 To help support the service, see ISPCC.ie.

-Any child or young person can reach Childline at any time by chatting online at Childline.ie, calling 1800 66 66 66 or sending a text to 50101.
+Any child or young person can reach Childline at any time by chatting online at Childline.ie or calling 1800 66 66 66.